bienflorencia/rBiodiversidata/GBIF Latin America/README.md

 Latin America
 -------------

-First we create a list of latin american countries and codes, and a variable for the eBird dataset key.
+First, we create a list of Latin American countries and codes, and a variable for the eBird dataset key.
 Find the ISO CODES of countries [here](https://countrycode.org/).